flywhc/FileToC/readme.md

 Note: The default root request handler will serve the `index.htm` file in the `<directory>` folder.

-5. Build and upload to your device please remember to update `WIFI_SSID` and `WIFI_PASSWORD` in the config.h before compiling.
+### Build and upload to your device
+please remember to update `WIFI_SSID` and `WIFI_PASSWORD` in the config.h before compiling.

 If everything works, you can open the web server at http://espserver and control the built-in LED by clicking the green button.
 ![screenshot](images/demo.png)

+## Version History
+* 1.1: Support GZIP compression.
+Paths and Content Types are also stored in PROGMEM.
+* 1.0: Initial release

 ## License
 The python script is under MIT license.